laurocaetano/laurocaetano.github.io/_posts/2014-06-30-computer-science-is-not-science.md

 solved in Lisp in this class, but since I was trying to getting back to Clojure again I solved it in Clojure.

-The description of the square root method in this class is:
+The description of the square root method in this class is: (a.k.a Newton's Method)

   * Make a guess G
   * Improve the guess by averaging G and X/G